 Another red flag when it comes to communicating with your ex is late-night conversations.
 Gandhi recommends taking note of the time of day they reach out.
-Any text past 10 p.m. is likely a sign that they’re just looking to hook up or sending a drunk text — neither of which is good for closure.
+Any text past 10 p.m. is likely a sign that they’re just looking to hook up or sending a tipsy text — neither of which is good for closure.

 Is Your Ex Texting You To Get Back Together?

 Again, it all depends on the context and content of their message.
-"If they're texting you that they want to hang out, that they miss you, that they've made a mistake ... then they want to get back together," Gandhi tells Elite Daily.
+"If they're texting you that they want to hang out, that they miss you, that they've made a mistake ... then they want to get back together," Gandhi says.
 So, messages explicitly saying that they have regrets about the split or that they want to see you should be taken at face value — barring your ex having a history of manipulative behavior.

 If you suspect your ex does want to get back together, but they haven’t made their intentions clear, try asking them directly.
 "You could say something like, 'It seems like we’ve been texting a lot lately, and I just want to check in with you,'" Dr. Solomon suggests.
 Figuring out what’s going on in their head when they text you might make things clearer.
 It could also open up a conversation about what you both want, need, and expect from one another.
 The ~magic~ of clear communication.